No targets are currently set for this indicator.

 Oregon State University Human Dimensions Lab

 Data are collected every two years via paper survey and online response option to a random sample of Puget Sound households.
 The population is a clustered random sample of Puget Sound residents across 12 counties, with an initial sample of 9,000.
-Due to undeliverable addresses, the total sample reached was less than 9,000.
-In 2022, the response rate was 20.8 percent, with a total of 1,271 responses.
-In 2020, the response rate was 25 percent for a total of 1,843 respondents.
-In 2018, the first iteration of the survey, the response rate was 28 percent for a total of 2,323 individual responses.
+Due to undeliverable addresses, the total sample reached is always less than 9,000.

 The outdoor work indicator is based on two questions in the survey that ask respondents to first acknowledge if they do work that involves spending time in nature.
 If yes, they are led to a second question that asks them to identify the number of hours per week based on five categorical options (<5 to 30+).

-For more information on the survey, see Appendix A. Detailed Methodology and Appendix B. 2022 Survey Instrument in the 2022 Summary Report.
+For more information on the survey, see Appendix A. Detailed Methodology and Appendix B. 2022 Survey Instrument in the 2024 Survey Report.

 Outdoor work can have both positive and negative impacts on human health.
 Under the right environmental and social conditions, access to the outdoors can provide important interactions with clean air, water, sun, physical activity, and natural sounds.
 Under extreme weather conditions or high intensity work expectations, the same outdoor activities can create physical and mental strain.